cast-org/figuration/site/4.3/utilities/overflow.md

         <td>string</td>
         <td><code>auto, hidden, scroll, visible</code></td>
         <td>
           List of overflow values that will be used to generate overflow-y utilities.
-Setting this to `null` not generete these utilities.
+Setting this to `null` will not generete these utilities.
         </td>
       </tr>
     </tbody>